petrambroz/Shortest-Common-Superstring/README.md

         (NOT y[i, j] OR NOT x[2*(j+s) + 1 - char_value]) for each character s in string[i]
         ```

 This encoding ensures that the SAT solver can determine whether a superstring of length `k` exists that contains all the input strings as substrings.
 If a solution exists, the SAT solver provides a model that can be decoded to obtain the superstring.
-The decoding is done by examining the value of the first 2k variables which determine the value of each bit in the result superstring (if one exists).
+The decoding is done by examining the value of the first 2k variables which determine the value of each bit in the resulting superstring (if one exists).

+## Experiments
+The program can find a superstring of strings with a total length of about 100 characters.
+When experimenting with different *k* values, it's possible to see that the time needed by Glucose for finding the model (or showing none exists) grows when nearing the actual value of the lowest *k*.
+It runs very fast for small *k* when such a superstring almost trivially doesn't exist, and for large *k* where the superstring doesn't need to have as much overlap as for smaller (but possible) *k* values.